nx-lr/protea/readme.md

 "\0"  // null char
 ```

 Escapes with other bases are also allowed.
+If the result is more than the highest number, it is truncated to the rightmost digits.

 ```coffee
 decimal = "\11256099"